Frozenmad/AMN_SRL/README.md

 ## Usage of AMN SRL

-This is the code for paper [semantic role labeling with associated memory network].
+This is the code for paper [semantic role labeling with associated memory network](https://www.aclweb.org/anthology/N19-1340).

-Todo list:
-- Add explanation of hyper-parameters
-- Add the best models we've found
-- Add links to paper and citations

 ### Brief description